agda/cubical/CONTRIBUTING.md

 - Please read through and clean your code before making a PR.
-Clean code has reasonable line length (<100 characters), good indentation, appropriate amount of comments and consistent naming.
+Clean code has reasonable line length (<100 characters), good indentation, appropriate amounts of comments and consistent naming.

-- Local definitions should be put in `where`, `let-in` or `private` so that it is easier to see which are the main results of a file and which are just helper definitions.
+- Local definitions should be put in `where`, `let-in` or `private` so that it is easy to see which are the main results of a file and which are just helper definitions.

 - If the code is based on some paper add a reference to the version of